scivision/fortran-filesystem/API.md

 with_suffix("to/my.h5", ".hdf5")  !< "to/my.hdf5"
 ```

 Get parent directory of path.
 The parent of the top-most relative path is ".".
+We define the parent of a path as the directory above the specified path.
+Trailing slashes are gobbled.

 ```fortran
 p%parent()